SystemsApproach/ops/intro.rst

-Another way to say this is that by rearchitecting bundled appliances and devices as horizontally scalable microservices running on commodity hardware, what used to be a set of one-off O&M problems are now solved by widely applied best-practices from distributed systems, which have in turn been codified in state-of-the-art cloud management frameworks (like Kubernetes).
+Another way to say this is that by rearchitecting bundled appliances and devices as horizontally scalable microservices running on commodity hardware, what used to be a set of one-off O&M problems are now solved by widely applied best practices from distributed systems, which have in turn been codified in state-of-the-art cloud management frameworks (like Kubernetes).
 This leaves us with the problem of (a) provisioning commodity hardware, (b) orchestrating the container